TheMarex/ba-thesis/text/3_pattern.md

 that assures the velocities and accelerations are approaching zero at the lift-off and touch-down point.
 The first and last step only have half of the normal step length, since the trajectory is starting and ending from a dual support stance, where both feet are placed parallel to each other.
-Each trajectory is encoded as a $6 \times N$ matrix, each column containing Cartesian coordinates and roll, pitch and yaw angles.
+Each trajectory is encoded as a $6 \times N$ matrix, where $N$ is the number of samples.
+A sample period of $T = 10ms$ was used.
+Each column contains Cartesian coordinates and roll-pitch-yaw angles.

 #### Walking on a circle

 Much of the general structure of the foot trajectory remains the same as for walking straight.
 However instead of specifying the step length, it is implicitly given by the segment of the circle that should be traversed and the number of steps.
-So extra care needs to be taken to specify enough steps so that the generated foot positions are still.
+So extra care needs to be taken to specify enough steps so that the generated foot positions are still reachable.
 Each foot needs to move on a circle with radius $r_{inner} = r - \frac{w}{2}$ or $r_{outer} = r + \frac{w}{2}$ depending which foot lies in the direction of the turn.
 The movement in $z$-direction remains unaffected.
 However the movement in the $xy$-plane is transformed to follow the circle for the specific foot.
 The same polynomial that was previously used for the $y$-direction is now used to compute the angle on the corresponding circle and the $x$ and $y$ coordinates are calculated accordingly.
-The foot orientation is computed from the tangential (y-Axis) and normal (x-Axis) of circle the foot follows.
+The foot orientation is computed from the tangential ($y$-Axis) and normal ($x$-Axis) of circle the foot follows.

 #### Balancing on one foot

 To test push recovery from single support stance a special pattern was needed.
-To generate this another footstep planer was implemented that generates a trajectory for standing on one foot.
+Another footstep planer was implemented that generates a trajectory for standing on one foot.
 Starting from dual support stance, the swing leg is moved in vertical direction until the usual step height is achieved.
 Additionally the foot is moved in lateral direction to half the step width.
 This reduces the necessary upper body tilt to compensate the imbalance.
 For the last step the inverse movement is performed to get back into dual support stance.
 This method could be extended to walk by setting the next support foot in a straight line before the current support foot.
 The swing foot would need to be moved in an arc in lateral direction to avoid self-collisions.

 ### ZMP reference generation

 As an input for the ZMP preview control, we need a reference ZMP movement that corresponds with the foot trajectory.
 The reference generator receives a list of intervals associated with the desired support stance and foot positions as input.
 In single support phase, the reference generator places the ZMP in the center of the support polygon of the corresponding foot.
-Since the support polygon is convex, the center is the point furthest away from the border of the polygon.
-Thus it should guarantee a maximum of stability with regard to possible ZMP errors.
+Since the support polygon is convex, the center is the furthest point away from the border of the polygon.
+This should guarantee a maximum stability with regard to possible ZMP errors.
 In dual support phase, the reference generator shifts the ZMP from the previous support foot to the next support foot.
-Kajita et. al. suggest using a polynomial to interpolate the ZMP positions between the feet.
+Kajita et al. suggest using a polynomial to interpolate the ZMP positions between the feet.
 However a simple step function
 $\sigma(t) = \left\{\begin{array}{lr}p_1 & t \leq t_0 \\ p_2 & t > t_0 \end{array}\right.$
 seems to suffice as well.